 - Collecting rent and any necessary fees from tenants

-- Acting as landlord to be accessible to tenants 24/7
+- Acting as a landlord to be accessible to tenants 24/7

 - Setting up leases and ensuring they are accurately followed

 - Managing cost of properties and payments for local taxes, maintenance repairs, and more